yst990102/COMP2511_project/assumptions.md

 #### 5. One health potion will appear on the ground randomly every 2 cycles of the path completed by the Character.

-#### 6. There are three ways to win the game
+#### 6. The goal (How to win the game)
+Three basic goals
-- Complete 50 cycles
+- Complete 30 cycles
+- Amass 88888 Gold
+- Obtain 99999 XP

+Combination
-- Complete 30 cycles AND (amassing 5000 Gold OR obtaining 5000 experience points)
+- Complete 30 cycles AND (amasing 88888 Gold OR obtaining 99999 XP)
-- Amass 8000 Gold AND obtain 3000 experience points

 ## Items Rules: